 - 4. In requiring Commercial Aeronautical Operators to maintain insurance hereunder, the Okaloosa County Board of County Commissioners in no way assumes liability for injury or damage occurring on or in connection with the Airport, and the Okaloosa County Board of County Commissioners reserves the right to claim any defense or immunity available under law. - 5.
 In prescribing insurance coverage types and limits, the Okaloosa County Board of County Commissioners is not representing or guaranteeing that the types and limits are adequate to protect the Commercial Aeronautical Operator's interests or liabilities.
 It is understood that the specified amounts of insurance stated herein shall in no way limit the liability of a Commercial Aeronautical Operator. - 6.
 The Okaloosa County Board of County Commissioners reserves the right to review insurance requirements at any time and to make reasonable adjustments to Appendix A, including but not limited to the required types of insurance coverage, limits, and exclusions.
-Such adjustments shall be made by the Okaloosa County Board of County Commissioners, as an amendment to these Standards.
-However, in the event the Okaloosa County Board of County Commissioners adjusts its Appendix A insurance requirements, a Commercial Aeronautical Operator then insured according to the preexisting Appendix A requirements shall not be required to comply with the adjusted Appendix A requirements until that Commercial Aeronautical Operator has its first opportunity, according to its applicable insurance contract, to adjust its own coverage.
+Such adjustments shall by made by the Okaloosa County Board of County Commissioners, as an amendment to these Standards.
+However, in the event the Okaloosa County Board of County Commissioners adjusts its Appendix A insurance requirements, a Commercial Aeronautical Operator then insured according to the preexisting Appendix A requirements until that Commercial Aeronautical Operator has its first opportunity, according to its applicable insurance contract, to adjust its own coverage.